 What is Spiritual Alchemy?

-Spiritual alchemy is a quest, not for the material gain, not for gold, but for personal renewal.
-Contact with the natural world is often seen to be of central importance, and such a pursuit often follows a period of depression or other adversity.
+Spiritual alchemy is a quest, not for material gain or gold, but for personal renewal.
+Interaction with the natural world is often seen as central to this pursuit, which often follows a period of depression or other adversity.

 There are seven stages in both chemical and spiritual alchemy.

 The first is called 'calcination'.
 In chemical alchemy, the material to be transformed is first burnt and turned into ash.
-In spiritual alchemy, breaking attachments to worldly possessions is the first goal; I instinctively knew that I had to unshackle myself from debt and from possessions that I could not afford to keep.
-The packing up of my life in England and lifting the burden of my mortgage were the first step, and I immediately felt that a great weight was lifted from me.
+In spiritual alchemy, breaking attachments to worldly possessions is the first goal; I instinctively knew that I had to unshackle myself from debt and possessions that I could not afford to keep.
+Packing up my life in England and lifting the burden of my mortgage were the first steps, and I immediately felt that a great weight was lifted from me.

 The next stage is dissolution.
-In chemical alchemy, this involves taking the ashes from the calcination process and dissolving them in water.
+In chemical alchemy, the ashes from the calcination process are taken and dissolved in water.
 In spiritual alchemy, it's a releasing of the structures and the systems that define our perceptions of ourselves.
-This I found very hard; I have always been embarrassed by my inability to fit in and to conform.
-I desperately wanted to give up my nine to five job and pursue a creative role for myself but lacked the courage to do so.
-I was, it seemed, always defining myself using the wrong criterion.
+I found this very hard; I have always been embarrassed by my inability to fit in and to conform.
+I desperately wanted to give up my nine-to-five job and pursue a creative role for myself, but I lacked the courage to do so.
+It seemed that I was always defining myself by using the wrong criterion.

 In the procedure called 'conjunction', the chemical alchemist creates a new substance from the separated elements.
 In spiritual terms, the unconscious and the conscious must now come together.
-Having been acutely aware of the social structures at play in the world.
-In so many ways bound by them, I began to feel more able to prevent them from having ultimate influence over me, and I have continued to feel this since I completed the walks.
+Having been acutely aware of the social structures at play in the world and in so many ways bound by them, I began to feel more able to prevent them from having ultimate influence over me, and I have continued to feel this since I completed the walks.

 In the fifth step, fermentation occurs by adding bacteria and other living organisms to the substance to continue its breakdown.
 The equivalent here is that suffering and adversity begin to come together, and the conscious and the unconscious, now newly united, can recognise and appreciate beauty.

 The ultimate goal of the chemical alchemist is to coagulate and crystallise the initial substance into a solid state in order to produce the infamous Philosopher's Stone and gain the ability to turn base metals into gold.
-In spiritual alchemy, it is the bringing together of dualities, an awareness that the inner world and the outer world are not different but reflections of each other.
+In spiritual alchemy, dualities are brought together, an awareness that the inner world and the outer world are not different but are reflections of each other.
 I feel that I can now reflect the person I am, perhaps the person I always wanted to be.
-I feel less as if I want and need to hide and obfuscate.
+I do not need to hide and obfuscate.
 I still often hide behind humour, but I am now able to do this in a much more controlled manner.

 Finally, I chose the walk quite randomly, from the many that had been laid out by the local town council.
 The Q3 route officially begins in the centre of the town of Bad Sankt Leonhard, at the Paracelsus well (Q stands for Quelle or spring).
 Paracelsus (1493/4-1541) was a chemical alchemist and a physician.
 In defiance of the ideology of his time, he argued that the body is a chemical system and that balance and good health can only be achieved if it is in harmony with its environment.

-Therefore, of all the walks I could have chosen it seems more than serendipitous that I quite randomly selected the one that springs from the well that bears Paracelsus' name.
-Additionally, it is comfortingly mysterious to me that an apple tree, that species which for many centuries has been seen as a symbol of both knowledge and immortality, also attracted my attention.
+Therefore, of all the walks I could have chosen, it seems more than serendipitous that I quite randomly selected the one that springs from the well that bears Paracelsus' name.
+Furthermore, it is comfortingly mysterious to me that an apple tree, that species that for many centuries has been seen as a symbol of both knowledge and immortality, also attracted my attention.

 Walking into Alchemy: The Transformative Power of Nature is available from www.ameliamarriette.com/shop as a full-colour e-book or a full-colour signed copy and booksellers.

-Also available as an e-book and a paperback at a lower cost - with black and white illustrations - from Amazon Worldwide.
+The book is also available as a paperback at a lower cost - with black and white illustrations - from Amazon Worldwide.